 This picture was taken in sunlight and shows how two different tones pop throughout my hair.
 Hair tones can’t hide from direct sunlight but can blend better from inside light.

-Final Thoughts: Before I had brass everywhere so it looked more of a cohesive color, where now I didn’t have as much brass on the top vs the bottom so it looked very uneven.
-My hair was more of a cool tone on top where my bottom was still very warm.
+Final Thoughts: Before I had brass everywhere, so it looked more of a cohesive color, where now I didn’t have as much brass on the top and bottom, so it looked very uneven.
+My hair was more of a cool tone on top, where my bottom was still hot.

-Pravana Shampoo and Mask combo is great for people with yellow undertones to their hair.
+Pravana Shampoo and Mask combo are great for people with yellow undertones to their hair.
 It can be used as an everyday product.

 Joico Color Balanced Shampoo and Conditioner: Purple

-After a few washes with the Joico Purple Toning Shampoo and Conditioner I noticed my bottom layer still didn’t exactly match up with the top layer of my hair.
+After a few washes with the Joico Purple Toning Shampoo and Conditioner, I noticed my bottom layer still didn’t match up with my hair’s top layer.

 While it wasn’t 100% unform, my overall result was a HUGE improvement.
-Unless I was in direct sunlight or a room with a lot of natural light, the normal eye couldn’t tell to much of a difference.
+Unless I was in direct sunlight or a room with a lot of natural light, the normal eye couldn’t tell much difference.

 Joico shampoo and conditioner combo really eliminated brass all over my hair.
 Some of my lighter pieces from previous highlights pop into the white blonde color I had wanted as an all-over color from the start.
-Joico Color Balance was the first purple shampoo toning product that was able to achieve some white strands throughout.
+Joico Color Balance was the first purple shampoo toning product that achieved some white strands throughout.

 The conditioner can be used much like the shampoo.
 Leave it in for 3-5 minutes before rinsing out.